About the Festival

 August 27 & 28, 2022 • 10 a.m. to 6 p.m. • University Avenue, Palo Alto

 This high quality, community-friendly event is hosted by the Palo Alto Chamber of Commerce with the support of the City of Palo Alto.
-In the past it has attracted over 150,000 people every year from throughout California and the West Coast.
-The festival-celebrating its thirty-ninth year-takes place on tree-lined University Avenue in beautiful downtown Palo Alto, a vital economic area 35 miles south of San Francisco.
+This event attracts people every year from throughout California and the West Coast.
+The festival—celebrating its thirty-ninth year—takes place on tree-lined University Avenue in beautiful downtown Palo Alto, a vital economic area 35 miles south of San Francisco.

 The backbone of the festival and the key to its success are the three hundred fine artists and crafters whose display booths are placed back-to-back along University Avenue.
 These exhibitors are the reason why this festival attracts such a high percentage of fine artists and crafters whose work you'll see only at a few select shows on the West Coast.

-And don't forget to stop by and listen to sidewalk piano virtuosos.
-Located on the plaza at the corner of University & Tasso Streets.
+While strolling through the festival, don't forget to stop by and listen to sidewalk piano virtuosos located on the plaza at the corner of University & Tasso Streets.
+Look for the PLAY ME sign.
 More Info

-And, always a crowd-pleaser, the Italian Street Painting Expo, sponsored by the Palo Alto Weekly, will again offer sixty chalk artists creating larger-than-life works of art all weekend long on Tasso Street.
-This year's beneficiary of the funds raised by the Italian Street Painting Expo is Palo Alto's Youth Community Service.
+The Italian Street Painting Expo—always a crowd-pleaser— sponsored by the Palo Alto Weekly, will again showcase chalk artists from throughout the state, creating larger-than-life works of art.
+Tasso Street is where it's happening so don't miss it.
+This year's co-beneficiaries of the Italian Street Painting Expo fund-raisers are the Palo Alto Youth Community Service and Ada's Cafe.

 Local participation is high at this event.
 The Palo Alto Parents & Professionals for Art are the organizers and beneficiaries of the kids' "hands on" art & crafts area.
-Look for the Kids' Art Studio located at the Kipling intersection.
+Look for the Kids' Art Studio located at the end of Tasso.
 Also, throughout the festival, the Kiwanis Club of Palo Alto will again be serving alcoholic beverages for everyone's enjoyment.

 PLEASE NOTE: the City of Palo Alto has a ban on the use of plastic & paper bags for carrying purchased merchandise.
 The Chamber of Commerce highly recommends that festival attendees bring their own tote bags for easy transportation of multiple purchases.